About Narrows

 Narrows launches 'work experience' summers as short term experiences

-Al Belcher and Paul Trenwith dream up a Bluegrass Festival eventually named "Kiwigrass" and run by a committee
+Al Belcher and Paul Trenwith dream up a Bluegrass Festival eventually named "Kiwigrass" which is run by a volunteer committee of bluegrass enthusiasts.

 The largest colony of the extremely rare New Zealand long tailed bats is found established at Narrows!